Seed Library

 The Seed Exchange Library is a different selection of seeds, donated exclusively from our local gardeners.
 They harvest their own grown seeds, and donate them to us in the fall for distribution the following season.
 2025 will be our second year of The Community Seed Exchange, with more varieties being offered.

-Why is the Seed Exchange Library important?
+Why is the Community Seed Exchange Library important?

 Offering local seeds is a great way to promote plant diversity, instead of relying only on seeds from a few commercial companies that dominate the industry nationally.
 This seed supply is more sustainable, being totally free and not relying on requested donations.
 Since the seeds are free, we are not required to test the seeds for purity or germination rates.
 Because of this, we cannot guarantee that your ordered seeds will sprout, or turn into the plant labeled on the package.
 This also means that you may be pleasantly surprised with the seeds that you received.